 Do you have a pellet gun or intend to purchase one for target practice in your backyard?
-If that’s the case, you’ll need to keep your house free of visits from the authorities or your neighbours and use common sense because as with fires, pellet guns are deadly weapons in the wrong hands.
+If that’s the case, you’ll need to keep your house free of visits from the authorities or your neighbors and use common sense because, as with fires, pellet guns are deadly weapons in the wrong hands.
 Maybe you want to use a pellet gun to pest control possums, rats, raccoons, or rabbits from entering the backyard; this may not be the best idea.

 Can I Shoot A Pellet Gun In my Backyard?

 Yes, you can shoot a pellet gun in your backyard, which is lawful if you are of legal age.
 There are still countless things to consider.
 And if you make a mistake in any of them, be prepared to face the implications of the law.